 No online ordering

-Comparing prices and packages may be difficult with Vivint, as it requires you to call representatives for price specifics and ordering.
-Unlike other providers, you can’t visualize your package or build it in an online cart.
+Comparing prices and packages can be difficult with Vivint, as the company not only doesn’t publish pricing information online, but also won’t talk specifics over the phone unless you supply the specifics of your residence (address, security needs, devices wanted) for a custom quote.
+Unlike other providers, Vivint doesn’t allow you to construct your package and toy with the total by building it in an online cart.
 It’s difficult to gather the information you need, particularly if you’re shopping around with multiple companies.

 Trusting in ADT’s centuries of experience is easy — the blue octagon logo alone is enough to warn potential intruders that a house is well-protected.
 But does it stack up to Vivint in terms of tech?
 In fact, ADT has kept up with the curve, offering modern equivalents (touchscreen control panel) beside legacy equipment (simple, old-school keypads).
 That said, ADT’s pricing approach shows that new-age iterations of home security aren’t the company standard.
 You have to pay more for the same home automation features through ADT that you get at a lower plan tier and price point with Vivint.